 top of page

-Seventeen years ago today, my mom died.
+On October 7th, 2005, my mom died.
 The little girl I used to be was going through hell, and I'd give anything to comfort her.
-I wish I could give her a glimpse of her future and let her know everything will be okay.
-If I could write that little girl a letter, this is what it would say.
+If I could write a letter to the child I once was, this is what it would say.

 To The Child I Once Was,

-At this moment, your grief feels like a fresh wound on your soul.
-But one day, your grief will fade like an old scar, getting ever lighter until you can only see it when you look for it.
+At this moment, your grief feels like a fresh wound in your soul.
+Every thought of her, every memory, every milestone causes searing pain.
+But eventually, your grief will fade like an old scar, getting ever lighter until you can only see it when you look for it.
+It'll always be there, but it won't hurt so bad one day.

+One day, you'll reflect on the life you've built, the wonderful people surrounding you, and the phenomenal memories you've created, and out of the blue, you'll realize that you're mom would be proud of the intelligent, adventurous, compassionate woman you've become.
 The good days outweigh the bad, even if it doesn't feel like it right now.
-So keep an open mind and heart, and live your life expecting extraordinary experiences.
+So keep an open mind and heart, and live your life expecting the extraordinary and appreciating the ordinary.

 All my love,